 It is how you strip off unwanted fat.
 When it comes to building lean muscle, the workouts themselves are absolutely killer.
 They are responsible for shaping and sculpting your physique proportionately with just the right amount of definition in your muscle.
 The combination of eating properly with a powerful resistance training program is the formula for completely transforming your body.

-I hope you found this article to be informative.
+I hope you found this article to be informative and answered your question of what muscle does dips work.
 If you have any questions at all, please let me know and I’ll be more than happy to get back to you as soon as possible.
 Thanks so much for reading!